Shanghai North railway station: Shanghai Railway Museum

 The Shanghai Railway Museum opened to the public in 2004, on the 55th anniversary of the Shanghai Railway Administration, at the former station.
-The building of the museum itself is a cultural relic (the original main railway station built in 1909), which is well maintained.
+The building of the museum itself is a cultural relic (a recreation of the original main railway station built in 1909), which is well maintained.
 The museum, in the style of a traditional building, has 1,300 square meters of outside exhibition space, and 3000 square meters in the four floors of the main buildings.
 The museum is a base for science education.
 About 8,000 students visited the museum to learn about the development of high speed railways.

 On display are pictures, historical books and artifacts related to the history of constructing the Shanghai Railway and the development of railway transportation.
 Museum exhibits include models of trains, CRH380A simulation cab, and Hexie type one locomotive simulator.
 The history of the railways in China is brought back to memories with photographs, as well as the tools and equipment used by the railway men in the past.
 There are two locomotives outside and lots of small artifacts inside.
 A black and white video is well worth watching.